 Related: Watch Greta Thunberg talk to world leaders about climate change

 And we shouldn't underestimate the power of their unjaded motivation.
 Greta Thunberg is the 16-year-old teen from Stockholm leading the new climate change revolution.
-She's a household name - a tiny scrap of a thing that has spoken at the UN, the EU, the World Economic Forum and addressed powerful political leaders.
+She's a household name — a tiny scrap of a thing who has spoken at the UN, the EU and the World Economic Forum, and who this week has been hailed as the Time Magazine Person of the Year.

 ‘OMG, they are using plastic straws!’ my four-year-old diva cries as we sit in the airport en route to our holidays.
 She shames the restaurant nicely, loudly.
 She knows there is a better way because I’ve told her that.
 On holidays, we are lucky enough to see the coral reefs up close.
 We take part in a conservation project to propagate coral – to encourage growth.
 These are tangible things – the straws, the project, the 3D version of climate action.